Feeding Pet Rats

 Food Games To Play With Your Pet Rat

 Rats are very smart and can be quite playful.
 They will love playing hide and seek with their food.
-Start by hiding small amount of their food around a sealed room safe for them to run around in (that is, no cat or dog waiting for their opportunity to also get in on the act).
+Start by hiding a small amount of their food around a sealed room safe for them to run around in (that is, no cat or dog waiting for their opportunity to also get in on the act).
 It is important that they (or you) have found the food as rotting food not only smells (especially to us humans), it could also cause intestinal problems for any animals (rat, cat, dog or child) that may track down rotting food later (not to mention potentially attract uninvited vermin).

 Bonding With Your Pet Rat